wewantthefunk/viper-mf/README.md

 This converter will brute force translate a COBOL module line-by-line into an equivalent Python statement.
 Several "helper" functions have been created to accomodate for COBOL's hierarchichal variable structure.
 These helper functions are located in the cobol_variable.py module.
 This module must be carried with the converted .py modules as a dependency.

+### Things to know

-File access is accomplished by assigning environment variables.
+* File access is accomplished by assigning environment variables.
 The environment variable name is the ASSIGN value, which is the DD statement in a JCL script.
-If the environment variable is not assigned, a file is created that is named the ASSIGN value.
+If the environment variable is not assigned, a file status of 35 is assigned to the field designated.

-CALL statements call out to other convered Python modules, and any variables in USING clause are treated as byref.
+* CALL statements call out to other converted Python modules, and any variables in USING clause are treated as byref.
 The return value from these variables are assigned upon return from the called module.

 ### Limitations and Understanding

 This tool is intended, for now, to be a mechanism for automated unit testing.
-It is "brute force", line-by-line conversion of COBOL code.
+It is a "brute force", line-by-line conversion of COBOL code.
 There is no manipulation to use objected oriented practices or patterns, except with the cobol_variable.py module.
 Bad COBOL code will be bad Python code.
 This is not intended for production use.

 #### Comments in the COBOL program